migocode/PPR_DiningPhilosophers/Readme.md

     2. the forks are held and other resources/forks are requested in the meantime
     3. no stealing resource locks by other threads
     4. like the philosophers sitting on a round table each waiting for a neighbors fork

+- **Switch the order in which philosophers take the fork by using the following scheme: Odd philoso- phers start with the left fork, while even philosophers start with the right hand [6 points].
+Make sure to use concurrency primitives correctly!**

+    ✅

+- **Does this strategy resolve the deadlock and why [1 point]?**

+    Implementing the "Odd-Philosopher-Strategy" resolved the deadlock-issue, because for a deadlock to occur, all 4 conditions need to be present.
+    By implementing this strategy, the "Circular waits" were removed.